History of water polo: Olympic competition

 Men's water polo at the Olympics was among the first team sports introduced at the 1900 games in Paris (along with cricket, rugby, football (soccer), polo (with horses), rowing and tug of war).
 Women's water polo became an Olympic sport at the 2000 Sydney Olympic Games after political protests from the Australian women's team.
 Such protests were rewarded when Australia won the gold medal match against the United States with a "buzzer-beater" last-minute goal, taken from outside the seven-meter line.

 Some of the best ever include Spain's Manuel Estiarte who played in a record six Olympics and led in scoring for four of them.
 Dezső Gyarmati of Hungary won water polo medals at five successive Olympic Games (gold 1952, 1956, 1964; silver 1948; bronze 1960), a record in water polo.
 Another major figure in the sport was Tamás Faragó, who led Hungary to Olympic Medals in 1972, 1976 and 1980.
 The play of American Terry Schroeder led the United States to its first Olympic silver medals in 1984 and 1988.

 The most famous water polo match in history is probably the 1956 Summer Olympics semi-final match between Hungary and the Soviet Union.
 As the athletes left for the games, the Hungarian revolution began, and the Soviet army crushed the uprising.
 Many of the Hungarian athletes vowed never to return home, and felt their only means of fighting back was by victory in the pool.
 The confrontation was the most bloody and violent water polo game in history, in which the pool reputedly turned red from blood.
-The Hungarians defeated the Soviets 4–0 before the game was called off in the final minute to prevent angry Hungarians in the crowd reacting to Valentin Prokopov punching Ervin Zador's eye open.
+The Hungarians defeated the Soviets 4–0 before the game was called off in the final minute to prevent angry Hungarians in the crowd reacting to Valentin Prokopov punching Ervin Zádor's eye open.
 The Hungarians went on to win the Olympic gold medal by defeating Yugoslavia 2–1 in the final.
 Half of the Hungarian Olympic delegation defected after the games.
 A documentary by Lucy Liu, Freedom's Fury, premiered in April 2006, recounting the events of the 1956 Hungarian uprising and climaxing with this politicized game.

+Serbia won the last four Olympic tournaments.